octavieploye/nextEcom/SETUP.md

              Then we import the adapter as per the SETUP in next-auth doc above in the file next-auth we created above:

-    --> Then we need to create a ggogle sessionas a google provider
+    --> Then we need to create a ggogle session as a google provider

      https://console.cloud.google.com/getting-started?hl=fr